wp-plugins/external-video-for-everybody/readme.txt

 === External "Video for Everybody" ===
 Contributors: kwiliarty
 Donate link: none
-Tags: video, html5, ogg, theora
+Tags: video, html5, ogg, theora, flash
 Requires at least: 2.8
 Tested up to: 2.9.2
 Stable tag: 0.6

-Delivers ogg/theora html5 video from an external storage location with fallbacks to quicktime, flash, and links for download.
+Delivers ogg/theora html5 video from an external storage location with fallbacks to flash, and links for download.

 == Description ==